Show and Share

 Read and write the target letter

-- Write a list of the things that the children shaped with clay.
-Have children write the initial letters, sh.
+- Write a list of the things that the children shaped with clay and have the children write the initial letters, sh.

-- Give the children a pencil and paper and help them make a class Show and Share book.
+- Give the children a pencil and paper and help them make a page for a class show and share book.

-- Have the children write a sentence (or copy a modeled sentence) about a shape they made with clay (e.g., “I shaped a ship to show and share.”)
+- Have the children copy a modeled sentence about a shape they made with clay (e.g., “I shaped a ship to show and share;” support as needed)

 - Have the children draw a picture of the item named in the sentence.